Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: ORSUM Dataset

-The Rotten Tomatoes (RT) dataset~\cite{DBLP:conf/naacl/WangL16} consists of movie critics and their editor-written one-sentence opinion consensus.
-Copycat~\cite{DBLP:conf/acl/BrazinskasLT20} and OPOSUM~\cite{DBLP:conf/emnlp/AngelidisL18} annotate small reference evaluation sets for Amazon products with Amazon Mechanical Turk (AMT).
-Another human-annotated set~\cite{DBLP:conf/icml/ChuL19} from Yelp reviews has 200 AMT-annotated summaries.
-DENOISESUM~\cite{DBLP:conf/acl/AmplayoL20} creates a synthetic dataset from RT~\cite{DBLP:conf/naacl/WangL16} and Yelp~\cite{DBLP:conf/icml/ChuL19} by sampling a review as a candidate summary and generating noisy versions as its pseudo-review inputs, where reviews not reaching consensus will be treated as noise.
-PLANSUM~\cite{DBLP:conf/aaai/AmplayoAL21} is another synthetic dataset from RT~\cite{DBLP:conf/naacl/WangL16}, Yelp~\cite{DBLP:conf/icml/ChuL19}, and Amazon~\cite{DBLP:conf/acl/BrazinskasLT20} created by sampling pseudo-reviews from a Dirichlet distribution parametrized by a content planner.

-\textbf{Abstractiveness. } The percentage of novel n-grams in the meta-review counts the ratio of n-grams that do not appear in the source reviews.
-This metric serves as an intuitive measure of the abstractness of the summaries~\cite{DBLP:conf/acl/ChenLCZ21}.
-Table~\ref{table:dataset_basic_stats} shows that ORSUM has more novel 4-grams in meta-reviews, indicating a greater degree of content synthesis.
+\textbf{Abstractiveness. } The percentage of novel n-grams in a meta-review is defined by the ratio of n-grams which do not appear in the source reviews, to the total number of n-grams in the meta review.
+This metric intuitively measures the abstractiveness of the summaries~\cite{DBLP:conf/acl/ChenLCZ21}.
+Table~\ref{table:dataset_basic_stats} indicates a greater degree of abstractiveness in ORSUM.

-\textbf{Redundancy.} In order to examine the presence of insightful information in the input reviews, we assess redundancy using the Normalized Inverse of Diversity (NID) score~\cite{DBLP:conf/ijcnlp/XiaoC20} This score is calculated as the inverse of the diversity metric with length normalization: $NID = 1 - \frac{(entropy(D)}{log(|D|)}$.
+\textbf{Redundancy.} To examine the presence of insightful information in the input reviews, we assess redundancy using the Normalized Inverse of Diversity (NID) score~\cite{DBLP:conf/ijcnlp/XiaoC20} This score is calculated as the inverse of the diversity metric, which measures the variability of information in the reviews with length normalization: $NID = 1 - \frac{(entropy(D)}{log(|D|)}$.
 A higher NID signifies greater redundancy.
-As shown in Table~\ref{table:dataset_basic_stats}, ORSUM exhibits lower redundancy, which can be attributed to the fact that many reviews address distinct aspects of the paper.
+Table~\ref{table:dataset_basic_stats} shows lower redundancy in ORSUM, which can be attributed to the fact that many reviews address distinct aspects of their papers.